A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 Routine Vaccinations for Zimbabwe

-In addition, to the vaccinations that are recommended for travel to Zimbabwe specifically, there are other routine vaccinations that you should make sure that you are current on before traveling anywhere in this world.
+In addition to the vaccinations that are recommended for travel to Zimbabwe specifically, there are other routine vaccinations that you should make sure that you are current on before traveling anywhere in the world.
 For an overview of the routine vaccinations recommended by the CDC, please review the chart that I have included below.

 Disease Name How Disease Spreads Advice